chase-moskal/snapstate/readme.md

 👁️ watch for changes to properties
 🕵️ track only the properties you are reading, automatically
-♻️ keeps you safe from circular references
+♻️ keeps you safe from circular updates
 ⛹️ updates are debounced, avoiding duplicate updates
 🌳 carve large state trees into substates
 🧬 implemented with recursive es proxies